-Kent Peterson has lead Fluid Imaging Technologies since joining founder Chris Sieracki in 2002.
+Kent Peterson has led Fluid Imaging Technologies (now YFT) since joining founder Chris Sieracki in 2002.
 He has served on a number of boards and is active in community affairs.
 He has also been named Mainebiz Business Leader of the Year.
-Fluid Imaging Technologies’ awards and recognitions include the Governor’s Award for Business Excellence, the S.B.A.
+Fluid Imaging Technologies’ awards and recognitions under Kent's leadership include the Governor’s Award for Business Excellence, the S.B.A.
 New England Exporter of the Year award, the Portland Regional Chamber’s Robert R. Masterton Award, and Best Places to Work in Maine.
 Kent is an honors graduate from Boston University’s Graduate School of Management, and a member of the American Mensa Society.

 Chris Sieracki | Chairman

 Dr. Chris Sieracki received his Bachelor of Engineering from Rensselaer Polytechnic institute in 1982, majoring in computer and systems engineering.
 During those years, he also worked as a cooperative education student at IBM Poughkeepsie.
 He then received his Masters in Engineering from the Thayer School of Engineering at Dartmouth College in 1984.
 After receiving his masters degree, Chris then worked as a production engineer for the Signal Analysis Division of Hewlett Packard in Rohnert Park, California until 1989 and then as a flight instructor and air taxi pilot from 1989 until 1991.
 Chris attended the Thayer School of Engineering at Dartmouth College from 1991 to 1995 when he obtained his PhD in engineering.
 Upon receiving his PhD, he joined Bigelow Laboratory for Ocean Sciences as a post-doctoral researcher where he developed the first FlowCam.
 In 1999, he founded Fluid Imaging Technologies to commercialize the FlowCam technology.